Stef504/ARP/Assignment1/ReadMe.md

     - *refer to the Drone Process*

 - The data accepted from **fdIn_BB** named pipe is as listed:
-    -Commands such as 'a', 'q', and 'u'. *see operation instructions*
+    - Commands such as 'a', 'q', and 'u'. *see operation instructions*

 - The data accepted from the **fdOb, fdTa** pipes are as listed:
     - Coordinates of obstacles and targets